addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfig.rst

         }
     }

-We will leverage this component to provide connectivity to/from the Internet for the **'public'** Subnet we create later.
+We will leverage this component to provide connectivity to/from the Internet for the **'public'** Subnet we will create later.

 Environment variable
 ~~~~~~~~~~~~~~~~~~~~